The taut polynomial and the Alexander polynomial: Introduction

 \end{prop:twisted_factors}

-We then move on to analysing a (not necessarily closed) Dehn filling~$N$ of the compact core of~$M$.
+We then move on to analysing a (not necessarily closed) Dehn filling~$N$ of~$M$.
 We set

 The inclusion of $M$ into $N$ determines an epimorphism $i_\ast: H_M \rightarrow H_N$.
 We compare the \emph{specialisation} $i_\ast(\Theta_{\mathcal{V}})$ of the taut polynomial of $\mathcal{V}$ \emph{under the Dehn filling} and the Alexander polynomial of $N$.
 In order to do that, we need to consider an intermediate free abelian cover $M^N$ of $M$ with the deck group isomorphic to $H_N$.
 It admits a veering triangulation $\mathcal{V}^N$.
 If this triangulation is edge-orientable, then the edge-orientation homomorphism factors through $\sigma_N: H_N \rightarrow \lbrace -1, 1 \rbrace$; see Lemma \ref{lem:edge-orient-factors}.
-Using Corollary~\ref{cor:Alex=taut} and the results of Turaev \cite[Section 4]{Turaev_Alex}, we prove the main theorem of this paper.
+Using Corollary~\ref{cor:Alex=taut} and the results of Turaev \cite[Section 4]{Turaev_Alex}, we prove the following theorem.